 6. Don’t Forget About Them

 Invite them to baby showers, but don’t push it if they don’t want to come.
 Don’t stop sending invitations to children’s birthday parties.
-People going through infertility don’t want to be forgotten; they just need to decide on their own what their heart can handle in the moment.
+People going through infertility don’t want to be forgotten; they just need to decide on their own what their heart can handle at the moment.

 7. Support Their Decisions.
 Always.